 5. That One Item You’ve Just Stocked Up On

 You know the score: You finally find something your child likes to eat (Halleluiah!) and they don’t just like it, they absolutely love it.
 Actually, they’re obsessed with it, to the complete exclusion of almost every other food group imaginable, but who cares?
 They’re eating!

 Feeling like you’ve got this parenting business sussed at last, you rush off to the supermarket and clear the shelves of every available packet, tin or bottle of this miracle product while other parents look on in horror at your excessive bulk-buying of tomato ketchup, frozen peas or chocolate ice cream.
 Do you care what they think of you?
 Of course not; you’re way too exhilarated to notice.

 But rookie parents beware: this scenario will last just long enough for you to let down your guard.
-The second you’ve finished packing them away in the cupboard, your child will be gripped by a strange aversion to the very sight, let alone the taste, of them.
-Why?
-Now, if I had the answer to that one, I’d be a millionaire by now.
+The second you’ve finished packing them away in the cupboard, your child will be gripped by a strange aversion to the very sight, let alone the taste, of them, and instantly become obsessed with something else.

 Why?
 Well, it’s something referred to in the autism community as ‘Same Food’ and although there are lots of theories about it, if I ever find out the definitive answer as to why it happens, I promise you’ll be the first to hear about it.